By Jimmy Warden

 Idea #1: Set your environment up to be one of focus and productivity

-With a lot of people still working from home, it can be easy to fall into the habit of working at the kitchen table, or working on the living room couch with your pet by your side; especially if you don’t have any extra rooms to create an office space.
-However, if you have the luxury of an extra room in your place of living, I recommend dedicating it to some type of deep work, and structuring as such.
+With a lot of people still working from home, it can be easy to fall into the habit of working at the kitchen table, or working on the living room couch with your pet by your side; especially if you don’t have any extra room to create an office space.
+However, if you have the luxury of an extra room in your place of living, I recommend dedicating it to some type of deep work, and structuring in a way that will foster that.
 Try to have a desk, maybe a lamp if extra lighting is needed, and any materials you need for your work.
 If space is lacking, that’s okay too, just carve out a space within a space.
 For example, you could put a mini work desk in the corner of your bedroom or living room.

 While at work, try to keep the amount of items that you have in front of you to a minimum.
 The more items that you have out, the harder it will be to stay focused.
 This is due to the fact that your eyes will have more visual stimuli to choose from to focus on.
 When these items are not prioritized, our eyes tend to bounce around from item to item, trying to figure out which one to use.
 In sum, know what you need to do your work, and keep it to that.

 This goes for people that are back in the office, too.
 Look around at the items on your desk.
 How many of them do you really need?
 How many things are just eye candy (or actual candy) for you to look at?
-Having pictures, numerous sticky notes, or snacks out in plain sight makes it much easier for our attention to wander because we’re giving our eyes something else to look at and for our brain to consider besides our work.
+Having pictures, numerous sticky notes, or snacks out in plain sight makes it much easier for our attention to wander because we’re giving our eyes something else to look at and look for, which makes our brain consider making decisions other than our work.

 Idea #2: Focus on one thing at a time

 This idea is a lot easier said than done.
-We live in a world where multitasking is glorified to the point where employers often list is as a preferred skill for prospective employees to have.
+We live in a world where multitasking is glorified to the point where employers often list it as a preferred skill for prospective employees to have.
 The catch with multitasking is that our work actually suffers because our focus is divided.
-Trying to make phone calls while checking and answering emails is a recipe for disaster because important information has the potential to be mixed up and forgotten altogether.
+Trying to make phone calls while checking and answering emails is a recipe for disaster because important information has a high potential to be mixed up and forgotten altogether.

-Not only that, but we end up completing less tasks by the day’s end.
-Instead of completely finishing a few important jobs, we’ll have half finished several, leaving us to tie up loose ends as new assignments get added to our plate.
+Not only that, but we end up completing less tasks by the day’s end when we multitask.
+Instead of finishing a few important jobs, when we’re multitasking, we’ll have half finished several, leaving us to tie up loose ends at a later point as new assignments get added to our plate.
 To quote the great Ron Swanson from Parks and Recreation, “It’s better to full ass one thing than half ass a bunch of things”.
-Meaning, if you’re going to do something, put your full focus and effort into it until the job is done.
-You’ll be surprised how much more you’ll be able to accomplish and how much the quality of your work will increase.
+Meaning, if we’re going to do something, we should put our full focus and effort into it until the job is done.
+We’ll be surprised how much more we’ll be able to accomplish and how much the quality of our work increases.

 Idea #3: Minimize distractions

-To minimize distractions during our work time, there are some things that we should consider if we want to maximize our focus and productivity.
+If we want to maximize our focus and productivity, there are some things that we should consider to minimize distractions during our work times.
 First, we should put our damn phones away.
-A lot of people (myself included) have a tendency to always have their phone in their pocket or have it out on the table or the desk that they’re sitting at.
+A lot of people (myself included) have a tendency to always have their phone in their pocket or have it out on the table of the desk that they’re sitting at.
 This habit is a precursor for a distracted mind.
 Even if you’re great at ignoring the “buzz buzz” of a text message, a ding of an email, or the whistle of a tweet, your focus will inherently turn to the noise, creating a distraction.
 At the bare minimum, we should at least silence our phones or turn off notifications if placing it in another location is too overwhelming.

 Idea #4: Set a timer

-The best parts about this technique are that it is something tangible and it can also be practiced.
+The best parts about this technique are: it is something tangible and it can be practiced.
 Often times we sit down to work without a real intention of how much time we’re going to spend working.
 This opens up the door for distractions.
 Without the intention placed ahead of time about how much time will be spent, we’ll feel as if we have all of the time in the world to complete our project.
-Setting a timer will give us a time when we can “punch out” for the day on whatever it is we’re working on.
-We can also play around with the duration of time that we set for our timer and increase it as we see fit.
-This time increase gives us the evidence to accept that our stamina for focus and productivity and our quality of focus and productivity is increasing.
+Setting a timer will give us a time when we can “punch out” for the day on whatever we’re working on.
+We can also play around with the duration of time we set for our timer and increase it as we see fit.
+The time increase gives us evidence to accept that our stamina for focus and productivity and our quality of focus and productivity is increasing.